- The paper size may differ depending on the location in which it was produced.

 - chūban (medium size): 16 x 23 cm

 - hosoban (small vertical print): 33 x 15 cm, often used for single actor portraits of the Katsukawa School.
-Originally, they were cut three on one block and divided after printing.
-It is very rare to find three hosoban prints in an undivided state.
+Originally, three were cut on one block and then divided after printing.
+It is very rare to find three hosoban prints still in a single block.

-From about 1780 the size ōban was the most common size.
+From about 1780, ōban was the most common size.
 It originates from the standard paper daihōsho with the full-size daiōban (see picture).
 Some sizes, like ōban, have been used vertically (yoko-e) and horizontally (tata-e).

-See in the picture how sizes like Oban, Chuban and Koban (from the standard paper daihōsho) measure (in cm).
-Please remember, that original Japanese woodblock prints are handmade antiques and these sizes are average.
+You can see in the picture how sizes like Oban, Chuban and Koban (from the standard paper daihōsho) measure (in cm).
+Please remember that original Japanese woodblock prints are handmade antiques, therefore the sizes shown are an average.

 Hashira-e or Kakemono-e

-It’s not easy to differ between harshira-e and kakemono-e.
-Both are long narrow sizes, intended to hang from pillars (hashira) of a Japanese house to decorate the living rooms.
-These sheets used most for hanging scrolls, differ in size dramatically.
-Heights between 68 and 73 cm and width from 12 to16 cm where most common from 1670.
+It’s not easy to differentiate between harshira-e and kakemono-e.
+Both are long and narrow, intended to hang from the pillars (hashira) of a Japanese house to decorate living rooms.
+The sheets most used as hanging scrolls, differ in size dramatically.
+Heights between 68 and 73cm and widths between 12 and 16cm were the most common from 1670.

-Not too many have survived to our day and are often discolored by smoke.
-Some were printed completely on one sheet, but late examples, such as those of the early nineteenth century by Shunsen, Eizan and Eisen are often on two joined sheets.
-Kakemono is in general considered to be wider than hashira-e and generates mainly from two ōban sized sheets, which makes the width between 25 and 30 cm.
+Very few examples have survived to the present day and these are often discolored by woodsmoke.
+Some were printed entirely on one sheet, but later examples, such as those from the early nineteenth century by Shunsen, Eizan and Eisen are often on two joining sheets.
+Kakemono is usually found to be wider than hashira-e and is typically produced from two ōban sized sheets, making the width between 25 and 30cm.

-Tanzaku (tan short, saku a piece): narrow slips, like miniature kakemono-e, on which poems were inscribed.
-Used by Hiroshige for thumbnail sketches of birds and flowers, slight figure-studies, ect.
-Can vary in size:
+Tanzaku (tan - short, zaku - piece): narrow slips, like miniature kakemono-e, on which poems were inscribed.
+Used by Hiroshige for thumbnail sketches of birds and flowers, slight figure-studies, etc. Can vary in size: